 An example of our Fixed Asset Services is seen through our work with universities across the United States.
-In assisting universities with compliance of GASB 34/35 and FASB fixed asset financial reporting, HCA Asset Management has developed a sophisticated method for converting our clients from composite life building depreciation to building component cost segregation – componentized depreciation – in order to more accurately recover costs as they are accrued.
+In assisting universities with compliance with GASB/FASB and Uniform Guidance (UG) capital asset consulting and FASB fixed asset financial reporting, HCA Asset Management has developed a sophisticated method for converting our clients from composite life building depreciation to building component cost segregation – componentized depreciation – in order to more accurately recover costs as they are accrued.
 Most Institutions depreciate building costs using a 50 or 40 year composite useful life.
 However, the individual components of a building typically do not last 50 or 40 years.

 OMB A-21 and A-110 fixed asset cost reimbursement standards allow for additional segregation of costs within the 3 specific accounting categories: building, building services, and fixed equipment.
 The segregated component lives are shorter than the 50 or 40 year aggregate life currently being used for these calculations.
 Additionally, the ability to allocate depreciation of the segregated fixed equipment cost to the benefiting room – percentage of research by room – where the item(s) are inventoried optimizes overhead recoveries.
 Using componentized depreciation instead of composite life depreciation by building is beneficial to the institution.
 The calculation of the depreciation and method of allocation is the underpinning to this dramatic success.